simonesilvestroni/ssil-website/_posts/2022-05-16-indieweb-and-webmentions-for-my-static-site.md

 #### Notes

-Even though I can use my blog posts to reply or like other people’s posts — as I’ve done [here](https://minutestomidnight.co.uk/blog/life-after-social-networks/) and [here](https://minutestomidnight.co.uk/blog/escape-from-social-media/) — I’ve recently decided to employ a **second type of layout**: notes.
+Even though I can use my blog posts to reply or like other people’s posts, I’ve recently decided to employ a **second type of layout**: notes.
 A common format in the Indieweb, this is how they’re defined:

 > A [note](https://indieweb.org/note) is a post that is typically short unstructured plain text, written and posted quickly, that has its own permalink page.